Award ceremony on May 26, 2025

 Selection procedure

 The selection of the awardees is made by an international scientific committee.
 The committee’s decision is final and not subject to legal appeal.
+This year's selection process is now complete.

 - Established Scientist Award: Prof. Dr. Rita Schmutzler, University of Cologne